 - Metabolic dysfunction

-A true investigation into reducing stress will address both H.I.D.D.E.N. internal stressors and external stressors and give you tools to manage all three categories.
+A true investigation into reducing stress will address both H.I.D.D.E.N. internal stress and external stress and give you tools to manage all three categories and find headache relief.
 Read more about the H.I.D.D.E.N. stressors in the next section.

 Part 3: H.I.D.D.E.N.
 Internal Stress